10 years is a long time. That’s the amount of time I have spent with my current surviving venture.

 In between, I have been a part of multiple ventures as a consultant, partner, co-founder, etc, etc.

-One of those recent ventures was an online store which was a completely new industry for me.
+One of those recent ventures was a small ecommerce venture – a completely new industry for me.

 Well…The whole country has been crazy about e-commerce for the last few years.
 Everyone wants to buy online.
 The big boys in the industry are spending a fortune there.

 Although the craziness has come down a few notches (after multiple ecommerce stores shut down or failed to raise next level of funding), the hype around the sector is still there.